Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • The functionality of the limbs is impaired, in which there is a complete loss of activity;

-• Irreversible changes occur in the bone-ligamentous apparatus, which leads to compression;
+• Irreversible changes occur in the osseous-ligamentous apparatus, which leads to compression;

-The operation is performed in a specialized clinic under anesthesia.
-During the procedure, the doctor removes parts of the vertebra that interfere with the natural location of the root.
-If a hernia has formed at the site of localization, the prolapsed area is excised.
+The operation is performed in a specialized clinic under general anesthesia.
+During the procedure, the doctor removes parts of the vertebra that interfere with the natural position of the root.
+If a hernia has formed at the site, the prolapsed area is excised.

 Complications and prevention